dubek/malc/README.md

     ./malc myprogram.mal

 If successful, this will generate the executable `myprogram`.
+The executable dynamically links with `libc` and `libgc` (the Boehm Garbage Collection shared library).

 ## Running tests